att-circ-contrl/TriadDrive/README.md

 drive.
 This drive provides close-spaced probe sites with somewhat wider spacing than the other close-spaced drives.

+* `drive-kia-dev` -- Modified long-reach drives intended to work with Diagnostic Bio-Chip probes, developed by one of our postdocs.
+This folder contains his development tree (Autodesk CAD files, STL meshes, and gcode for the printer he used).

 Relevant auxiliary components are as follows: